Shamilkv34/book/nostarch/chapter15.md

 trait allows an instance of the smart pointer struct to behave like a reference so you can write your code to work with either references or smart pointers.
 The `Drop` trait allows you to customize the code that’s run when an instance of the smart pointer goes out of scope.
-In this chapter, we’ll discuss both traits and demonstrate why they’re important to smart pointers.
+In this chapter, we’ll discuss both of these traits and demonstrate why they’re important to smart pointers.

 Given that the smart pointer pattern is a general design pattern used frequently in Rust, this chapter won’t cover every existing smart pointer.
 Many